inad9300/hn-reader/README.md

 # Hacker News Reader

 Lightweight reader for Hacker News written in vanilla JavaScript.
-Includes some exciting features such as infinite scroll and offline support!
+It includes some exciting features such as infinite scroll and offline support!

 ## Getting started